 THIS EVENT IS CPD CERTIFIED

-Policymakers and key stakeholders will discuss governance issues facing Integrated Authorities (IAs) including funding, amid warnings that IAs are lacking a long-term financial strategy.
+Those attending will discuss governance issues facing Integrated Authorities (IAs), amid warnings around the lack of a long-term financial strategy for IAs.

-Further sessions assess the challenges for integration in relation to the health and social care workforce, including demographic change and the potential impact of Brexit - as the Scottish Government moves forward to implement its recently published National Health and Social Care Workforce Plan, which lays out a number of recommendations including workforce planning guidance, enhanced career pathways and increased investment in education and training.
+Further sessions assess the challenges for integration in relation to the health and social care workforce - such as demographic change and the potential impact of Brexit - as The Scottish Government moves forward to implement its recently published National Health and Social Care Workforce Plan, which lays out a number of recommendations, including workforce planning guidance, enhanced career pathways and increased investment in education and training.

 The agenda also discusses priorities for improving service delivery, including the role of regulation and inspection, commissioning, greater partnership working, and innovative models of care.